Kenneth Tobey: Television

-Broadway
+Theatre

 Although Tobey had a busy acting career in films and on television, he also periodically returned to the stage.
-In 1964, he began a long run on Broadway opposite Sammy Davis, Jr., in the musical version of Clifford Odets' play Golden Boy.
+In 1964, he began a long run on Broadway opposite Sammy Davis Jr., in the musical version of Clifford Odets' play Golden Boy.
 Some of his other Broadway credits are As You Like It, Sunny River, Janie, Sons and Soldiers, A New Life, Suds in Your Eye, The Cherry Orchard, and Truckline Cafe.